santiagonar1/exponential_smoothing/README.md

 The previous steps are enough to play with the demos and check that dependencies of the library are satisfied.
 But If you want to use our library with an external project, you will need to install it.
-We provide an installation script `install.sh`, which should be run directly from the root directory of the library:
+We provide an [installation script](install.sh), which should be run directly from the root directory of the library:

 ```shell
 bash install.sh